suhaibkhan/finitejs/README.md

 write a new module for finite.js.
 Modules that include native functionality should be implemented in Java and can be executed from JavaScript with the help of Nashorn API.

-Project is at budding stage and if you are interested to know about development plans, contact me at suhaibklm@gmail.com.
+If you are interested to know about development plans, contact me at suhaibklm@gmail.com.